dshivrin/Grid-Templates/README.md

-The purpose of this project is to generate sheets for calligraphy to be used with a lightbox.
-Currently supporting Copperplate script only.
+The purpose of this project is to generate sheets for calligraphy to be printed used with a lightbox.
+Currently supporting Copperplate and Modern scripts only.

 Known bugs: